MichaelOlatunji/My-Javascript/README.md

 # My-Javascript
 My Javascript Project
-This is a scientific Calculator created by Michael Olatunji to perform simple and some scientific calculations
+This is a scientific Calculator created by Michael Olatunji to perform simple and some scientific calculations.

+Some other javascript works are added